TPE-TIGER/AIG301-501-Application-Development/documents/jqmodule-readme-Eng.md

 ##### 1.1 By Azure Marketplace

-You can install jq_module by Azure Marketplace.
+You can install jq_module by <a href="https://azuremarketplace.microsoft.com/en-us/marketplace/apps/moxainc1663310814431.jq_module?tab=Overview">Azure Marketplace</a>.

 ##### 1.2 By Manual on Azure IoT Hub